ChiliLabs/FireLike/README.md

 * **Icon Resource** - resource id that will be used to draw each icon.

 * `InterpolatorProvider` - returns an [interpolator](https://developer.android.com/reference/android/view/animation/Interpolator) that is applied to all animations on single icon, may be different for different icons.
-[More options](flyinglikes/src/main/java/lv/chi/flyinglikes/providers/InterpolatorProvider.kt)
+[More options](FireLike/src/main/java/lv/chi/firelike/providers/InterpolatorProvider.kt)

 * `DurationValueProvider` - returns an amount of milliseconds that the animation will be played.
-[More options](flyinglikes/src/main/java/lv/chi/flyinglikes/providers/DurationValueProvider.kt)
+[More options](FireLike/src/main/java/lv/chi/firelike/providers/DurationValueProvider.kt)

 * `TranslationValueProvider` for X and Y axis - returns an array of key positions of the the icon on the respective axis beginning from position of view provided to `likeManager.addLikeFromView(view)`.
-[More options](flyinglikes/src/main/java/lv/chi/flyinglikes/providers/TranslationValueProvider.kt)
+[More options](FireLike/src/main/java/lv/chi/firelike/providers/TranslationValueProvider.kt)

-* `ScaleValueProvider` - returns a relative scale where `1.0f` equals no change, `0.5f` equals to icon with half of original width and height, etc. [More options](flyinglikes/src/main/java/lv/chi/flyinglikes/providers/ScaleValueProvider.kt)
+* `ScaleValueProvider` - returns a relative scale where `1.0f` equals no change, `0.5f` equals to icon with half of original width and height, etc. [More options](FireLike/src/main/java/lv/chi/firelike/providers/ScaleValueProvider.kt)

 * `AlphaValueProvider` - returns a value between `0.0f` and `1.0f` where 0 - completly transparent and 1 - no transparancy.
-[More options](flyinglikes/src/main/java/lv/chi/flyinglikes/providers/AlphaValueProvider.kt)
+[More options](FireLike/src/main/java/lv/chi/firelike/providers/AlphaValueProvider.kt)

 ## Noteworthy details

+* Few predefined configs [are available](FireLike/src/main/java/lv/chi/firelike/DefaultConfigs) in `DefaultConfigs` object.
+Those pre0defined configs could be easily adjusted using `config.copy()` or used as a reference for custom implementation.

 * None of the built-in providers are dependant on time, but such features could be implemented using custom value providers.